Lai Shyh-bao

 Lai Shyh-bao (賴士葆 (Lài Shìbǎo, Lai4 Shih4-pao3); born 20 June 1951) is a Taiwanese engineer and politician currently serving as a member of the Legislative Yuan.
 A member of the Kuomintang (KMT), he has served on the party's Central Standing Committee and in the National Assembly.

-Education
+Early life and education

-Lai graduated with a bachelor's degree in engineering from National Cheng Kung University and earned a Master of Business Administration (M.B.A.) from National Chengchi University (NCCU).
-Lai taught business administration and eventually chaired the Graduate Institute of Business Administration at NCCU.
-He then completed graduate studies in the United States at the University of Southern California, where he earned a Master of Science (M.S.) and his Ph.D. in industrial engineering and systems engineering in 1984.
+Lai was born in Taipei, Taiwan, on June 20, 1951.
+He graduated from National Cheng Kung University with a B.S. in engineering and earned an M.B.A. from National Chengchi University (NCCU).
+He later taught business administration at NCCU and chaired the graduate school of business administration there.

+Lai completed his graduate studies in the United States at the University of Southern California, where he earned a Master of Science (M.S.) and his Ph.D. in industrial engineering and systems engineering in 1984.
 His doctoral dissertation, completed under professors G. A. Fleischer and Ewald Heer, was titled, "A generalized replacement model for a robotic system".